Face Covering Order: Frequently Asked Questions#

 A face covering means a piece of material that securely covers a person’s nose and mouth and remains in place without the use of one’s hands.
 Face Coverings include, but are not limited to, bandanas, medical masks, cloth masks and gaiters.
 Sew and no sew cloth face coverings here.

-Washing hands, maintaining physical distance, staying home as much as possible, and wearing a face covering properly when in public are all effective ways to slow the spread of the virus that causes COVID-19.
+Washing hands, maintaining physical distance, staying home when exposed or not feeling well, and wearing a face covering properly when in public are all effective ways to slow the spread of the virus that causes COVID-19.

 Following the Centers for Disease Control guidance, the public is strongly encouraged to wear cloth face coverings that: